axelitus/php-base/README.md

  - **BoolOr** - Boolean OR operations on values and arrays.
  - **BoolXor** - Boolean XOR operations on values and arrays.
  - **Comparable** - Defines the interface for a comparable object.
- - **Comparer** - Simple and flexible base comparer from which new comparers should be derived.
+ - **Comparator** - Simple and flexible base comparator from which new comparators should be derived.
  - **DotArr** - Dot-notated array operations.
  - **Flag** - Bitwise flag operations.
  - **Float** - Float operations.